 Current Restrictions on Water Waste

 On June 20, 2017 the City Council removed the City's Level 2 Water Alert.
 However, there are certain water conservation regulations that are in effect year-round, regardless of whether or not a water supply shortage level has been declared by the City.
 There are also additional, specific regulations that apply if a water supply shortage level has been declared.
-For complete regulations, and regulations for the current water supply level, please refer to ordinance 13.12.050
+For complete regulations, and regulations for the current water supply level, please refer to Ordinance 13.12.050.

 City of San Clemente Water Conservation Ordinance

 San Clemente Water Supply Reliability Self-Certification